 Top Gear is a long-running British magazine show about automobiles and motoring.
 This page chiefly concerns the presenters and other characters featured on the show since its 2002 restart.
 For the hosts of the US version of the show, see Top Gear (US).

-An motor journalist and race car driver who almost exclusively handles the show's hypercar segments.
+A motor journalist and race car driver started out almost exclusively handles the show's hypercar segments before expanding to more "regular" cars.
 He has also taken over training celebrity guests for the new "Star in a Reasonably Fast Car" feature.
 As of Series 27, he succeeds Matt LeBlanc as lead presenter.

 - Insufferable Genius: He knows a lot about cars and loves showing off his pedantic knowledge, especially if it means getting to correct somebody.

 - Motor Mouth: His consumer advice segments involve him rattling off information about more than a dozen cars in the space of a few minutes.

 - The Napoleon: Being a Pint-Sized Powerhouse, he was the shortest presenter by at least half a head during his tenure compared to his colleagues.
 However, he arguably is the most accomplished and skilled driver among all main presenters in the history of the show, being a regular podium contender in professional endurance races.

 - Stern Teacher: In the early episodes of Series 24, he would constantly berate the celebrities he was coaching for their timed laps around the test track.
 Then Tamsin Greig, using her best mom voice, passive-aggressively told him to cut it out and he subsequently became much nicer for the rest of the series.

 - The Smart Guy: Among the Series 27 trio, he's the one most well versed in cars, and generally handles the car reviews as a result.